xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

 ### Add categorized test cases into a Dynamic Test Suite

 To add categorized test cases into a Dynamic Test Suite, select or type the tags of the desired test cases in the **Input tags** box.
-Each tag is separated by *Comma* (,).
+Each tag is separated by a comma.
 Then click **Apply** to query out the matching test cases.

 For example: To add the test cases with the `aTag_1` and `atag_2` tags into the dynamic test suite, you can click on the `aTag_1` and `atag_2` tags or input `aTag_1,atag_2` into the **Input tags** box, then click **Apply**.
 Katalon Recorder will query out the matching test cases.